See all How-To Articles

 Link a Text Box in Excel

-In Excel, you can link a text box to a cell to show the content of the selected cell in the text box.
-By doing this, you are providing dynamically changing text on your sheet, because when the value in the linked cell is changed, the text box will update automatically.
+In Excel, you can link a text box to a cell to show the content of that cell in the text box, providing dynamically changing text on your sheet.
+When the linked cell changes, the text box updates automatically.
 Start by inserting a new text box.

-1. In the Ribbon, click on the Insert tab, and from the Text group choose Text Box.
+1. In the Ribbon, go to Insert > Text > Text Box.

 link text box 1

-2. As a result, the cursor will change to a black cross and you will be able to draw a Text Box in the size you want.
+1. The cursor changes to a black cross.
+Now you can draw a text box in the size you want.

 link text box 2 new

-3. To link a text box to a cell, first (1) select the text box and then in the formula bar, (2) type the equal (=) symbol and (3) click on the cell you want to link.
-When done, press Enter.
+1. To link a text box to a cell, first select the text box.
+Then in the formula bar, type the equal (=) symbol and click on the cell you want to link.
+Press ENTER.

 link text box 3